H-1B FAQs for Startups

 USCIS randomly selects registrations after registration closes.
 You will be notified. if you were selected.
 At that point, the petitioner files the paperwork for the H-1B application.

 If the lottery is for ‘New’ H-1B visas, are there H-1Bs that are exempt from the lottery process?

 Definitely!
 Individuals who already have H-1B visas–and there are a lot of them–can transfer their existing H-1B to your startup.
 There are also H-1B1s, a work visa available to Chileans and Singaporeans.
 Contact us if you have any employees that are from these two countries and we can map out their options!

 What about all the compliance stuff though?
 Like minimum salaries and Department of Labor forms?

 All of this sounds scary.
-There is something called a Public Access File (PAF) that you’ll have to maintain for HR purposes, but it’s as simple as keeping a document on-file in your office.
-Beyond that, Legalpad takes care of each step involved with putting together your cases.
+There is something called a Public Access File (PAF) that you’ll have to maintain for HR purposes, but it’s as simple as keeping a document on file in your office.
+Beyond that, Legalpad takes care of each step involved with putting together the petition.

 Can I get an H-1B for anyone I want to bring into the US?

 Candidates who meet the qualifications below are most likely eligible for the H-1B:

 - Education and/or work experience equivalent to at least a 4-year US bachelor’s degree (can be a foreign degree); or

 - Education/work experience that matches the H-1B position